 Other Non-Building Constructions include cemetery structures, street furniture, waiting sheds, communication towers, etc.

 Addition refers to any new construction which increases the height or area of an existing building/structure.

 Alteration refers to construction in a structure involving changes in the materials used, partitioning, location/size of openings, structural parts, existing utilities and equipment but does not increase the overall area thereof.

 Repair refers to remedial work done on any damaged or deteriorated portion/s of a structure to restore its original condition.

 Floor Area of Building refers to the sum of the area of each floor of the building measured to the outer surface of the outer walls including the area of lobbies, cellars, elevator shafts and all communal spaces in multi-dwellings.
 Areas of balconies are excluded.

-Total Value of Construction refers to the sum of the costs of building, electrical, mechanical, plumbing, and others (labor).
-The value is taken from the approved building permit and represents the estimated value of the building or structure when completed.
+Total Value of Construction refers to the sum of the cost of building, electrical, mechanical, plumbing, and others.
+The value is derived from the approved building permit and represents the estimated value of the building or structure when completed.

 Sgd.
 DANITES E. TENIDO, PhD